dfarrell07/wcbench/README.md

 #### Usage Details: loop_wcbench.sh

 The `loop_wcbench.sh` script is a fairly simple wrapper around `wcbench.sh` ("I hear you like wrappers, so I wrapped your wrapper in a wrapper").
-Its reason for existing is to enable long series of repeated WCBench runs.
+Its reason for existing is to enable long series of repeated WCBench runs for given number of times.
 As described in the [WCBench Results](https://github.com/dfarrell07/cbench_regression#wcbench-results) section, these results will be stored in a CSV file and can be analyzed with `stats.py`, as described in the [Usage Details: stats.py](https://github.com/dfarrell07/cbench_regression#usage-details-statspy) section.
 Doing many WCBench runs allows trends over time to be observed (like decreasing perf or increasing RAM).
 More results can also yield more representative stats.

 In more detail, the `loop_wcbench.sh` script supports: